-This species is currently only documented in Colorado from a single occurrence in Weld County; it is primarily known from south central Wyoming and the Laramie foothills.
+This species is currently only documented in Colorado from a single occurrence in Weld County; it is primarily known from the Laramie Range in Wyoming.
 A deductive model was constructed from soil types only (NRCS 2012) and limited to Weld and Logan counties.
 Soil map units selected to represent the habitat were Ustic Torriorthents-Rock outcrop complex, 9 to 40 percent slopes (MU Key 95166) and Badland (MU Key 95101).